hashicorp/fse-workshop-tf-intro-aws/docs/index.md

 - Splunk, NIH
 - Favorite Text Editor: vi (can't figure out how to exit)

+Other Federal SEs:

-Greg Thomas | Federal SE
+Greg Thomas

-Ryan Wagner | Federal SE
+Ryan Wagner

+Dan Fedick

 ???
 Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.